 Remember your answers of the fear setting questions.
 What was the worst thing that could happen?
 Why was it important to learn this?
 Put your fears in perspective.

 Second, know: when you jump through that barrier of fear – there is nothing on the other side.
 You’ve listed the worst that can happen.
-There maybe dreadful feelings attached to being rejected.
-But it’s just a feeling, nothing truly awful happens.
+There may be dreadful feelings attached to rejection.
+But it’s only a feeling, nothing truly awful happens.

 Besides, often good things happen – as you go through the barrier – you get a rush of tension release.
 You’ll be energized, motivated and stronger.